 If you’d like additional guidance when building your payment processing workflow, you can watch a full tutorial in the video below.

-Now that you’re familiar with creating custom data fields and displaying dynamic content, you can start getting creative with the experiences you build.
-Additionally, you can:
+Now that you’re familiar with creating custom data fields and displaying dynamic content, you can start getting creative with building a user-friendly experience.
+For example, you could:

-• Add support for comments on project pages
+- Add support for likes and comments on project pages

-Hiring a developer or dev team to build this app would cost thousands, if not tens-of-thousands of dollars.
-With the money you save, you can start backing yourself and focus on growing the community for your product.
+Hiring a developer or dev team to manage this web development would cost thousands, if not tens of thousands, of dollars.
+With the money you save, you can start backing yourself and focus on growing the community for your startup.

-As you launch and grow in users, paid plans allow you to host the app on your own custom domain, and these start as low as $25 per month.
+As you launch and grow in users, paid plans allow you to host web applications on your own custom domain, starting at $25 per month.
 Some templates and plugins may cost more, but you can build all the functionality of a crowdfunding platform without any additional costs.

 Templates

-If you don’t want to build your Kickstarter clone from scratch, you can purchase one of the templates made by our community members.
+If you’re looking for a Kickstarter clone script so you don’t have to build from scratch, you can purchase templates made by our community members.
 Some similar templates include:

 Bubble can help you build a Kickstarter clone or any other product you choose!
 It’s never been easier to build something incredible without having to code.